MPCS51042-W23-staff/homework-1/README.md

 For this problem, we're going to deal with some real world data.

-`problem3/towing.csv` is a comma separated value (CSV) file [downloaded from the City of Chicago](https://data.cityofchicago.org/Transportation/Towed-Vehicles/ygr5-vcbg) with real world data on vehicles towed in a 90 day period.
+`problem3/divvy.csv` is a comma separated value (CSV) file [downloaded from Divvy](https://ride.divvybikes.com/system-data) with a 5000 ride sample of real world data on bike rides for August 2022.
+The data has been cleaned and formatted for the purposes of this homework.
 **Note**: See [file-io.md](file-io.md) for details on how to open & read text from a file.

 We are going to implement two functions to generate reports from this data.

-`top_days(n)` should return an ordered list of the top `n` days of towing.
+`top_days(n)` should return an ordered list of the top `n` days of bike rides, ordered by `start_date`.

 Each item in the list should be a tuple of the date and the number of vehicles towed.